 Human-parasite interactions in malaria

-We work in three main areas:
+We worked in three main areas:

 - Host-parasite interactions.
-Focusing on the invasion of red blood cells by P. falciparum parasites, an essential step for parasite survival and malaria pathogenesis, we work with Gavin Wright to identify new receptor-ligand interactions, and study them in the lab to prioritise new vaccine targets.
-We also seek to understand the role these interactions play in host specificity, including in the relatives of human Plasmodium parasites in African apes.
+Focusing on the invasion of red blood cells by P. falciparum parasites, an essential step for parasite survival and malaria pathogenesis, we worked with Gavin Wright to identify new receptor-ligand interactions, and study them in the lab to prioritise new vaccine targets.
+We also sought to understand the role these interactions play in host specificity, including in the relatives of human Plasmodium parasites in African apes.

 Effective malaria control is limited by the evolution and spread of drug resistant parasites and the lack of a highly effective vaccine.
 To develop new drugs and vaccines we need to understand the true breadth of targets within the Plasmodium genome.
 The genome of the most important human malaria pathogen, Plasmodium falciparum, was sequenced nearly 20 years ago, but we still only understand the function of a small fraction of it.
-Our fundamental goal is to use the technologies and resources that are only available at the Sanger Institute to identify and prioritise new drug and vaccine targets.
+Our fundamental goal was to use the technologies and resources that are only available at the Sanger Institute to identify and prioritise new drug and vaccine targets.

 Large-scale experimental genetic screens

 One method of understanding gene function is to delete or modify specific genes, and then measure the effect on cell growth or behaviour.
 Gene knockout approaches were developed for Plasmodium parasites more than 20 years ago, but the work is often still technically challenging and slow.
 Only 400 P. falciparum genes have been modified in the last 20 years, less than 10% of the total genes in the genome – at that rate, it would take two centuries to study every single gene.
-With Oliver Billker we have developed methods to radically change the scale of Plasmodium experimental genetics, and have recently carried out a screen of >2,500 genes in the rodent malaria model, P. berghei.
-We are now transferring that technology to the human malaria parasites P. falciparum and P. knowlesi, and combining genetic screens with small molecules to identify new malaria drug targets.
-The unique Sanger Institute facilities allow us to tackle Plasmodium experimental genetics on a scale that is not possible in many other institutes.
+With Oliver Billker we developed methods to radically change the scale of Plasmodium experimental genetics, and have recently carried out a screen of >2,500 genes in the rodent malaria model, P. berghei.
+We transferred that technology to the human malaria parasites P. falciparum and P. knowlesi, and combined genetic screens with small molecules to identify new malaria drug targets.
+The unique Sanger Institute facilities allowed us to tackle Plasmodium experimental genetics on a scale that is not possible in many other institutes.

 Plasmodium parasites must invade human cells in order to survive, and all of the symptoms of malaria occur when they invade and develop inside red blood cells, where they feed on haemoglobin.
 After 48 hours a single parasite will have multiplied into 12-30 new parasites, which then burst open their host cell and seek new red blood cells to invade to begin the cycle again.
 The process of red blood cell invasion is essential for parasite survival, and depends on multiple protein-protein interactions between the parasite and red blood cell.
-Working with Gavin Wright we seek to understand which interactions are important to allow invasion to continue and how those interactions are influenced by variation in either the human or parasite genome.
-These interactions are also potential vaccine targets, and we carry out systematic screening of Plasmodium proteins to identify those that should be prioritised for testing in future vaccine trials.
+Working with Gavin Wright we sought to understand which interactions are important to allow invasion to continue and how those interactions are influenced by variation in either the human or parasite genome.
+These interactions are also potential vaccine targets, and we carried out systematic screening of Plasmodium proteins to identify those that should be prioritised for testing in future vaccine trials.